gobo-eiffel/gobo/test/gelint/validity/vhpr3/test11/Readme.txt

 ----------------------------------------------------------------------
 ISE Eiffel 5.0.016:    OK
 SmallEiffel -0.76:     PASSED    Does not report VHPR-3 and interprets
-                                 'like name' as STRING since 'name' is declared of type STRING in class BB.
+                                 'like name' as 'STRING' even though
+                                 `name' has been renamed from `gobo'.
 Halstenbach 3.2:       OK
 gelint:                OK
 ----------------------------------------------------------------------